 Virgin’s Los Angeles to Melbourne flights arrive just after 8am, giving you ample time to clear immigration and check in to your hotel, or at least drop off your bags.
 Melbourne is all about lifestyle and urban exploration.
 Food, coffee, nightlife, sport, fashion, music, theatre… Melbourne lays claim to being Australia’s capital of them all, and it’s a hard claim to dispute.

 You’ve had a long flight, so today takes things fairly easy.
 Start with a quintessential Melbourne brunch in Centre Place, arguably the tastiest of the city’s famous laneways.
 It’s also a prime spot to begin a tour of the city’s Arcades and Street Art, which can be as long or as short as you need.
 Just make sure you stop by Hosier Lane, the city’s most famous graffiti wall.
-Melbourne spoils for choice when it’s time for dinner, but the Colonial Tramcar Restaurant turns the city’s signature public transportation into a fabulous night out.
+Melbourne spoils for choice when it’s time for dinner, choose from hundreds of restaurants in the city.
 If you’d instead like to combine dinner with a walking tour, take a degustation tour that allows you to sample three top notch local restaurants.
 Follow it up with cocktails at a local favourite like Madame Brussels, or the Butterfly Club.

 The following day, hit the city’s south side, starting at Federation Square.
 Step into NGV Australia for some cutting edge Aussie art, or check out the Australian Centre for the Moving Image for a snapshot of local TV and film history.
 For top notch international art, head to the National Gallery of Victoria on the southern side of the Yarra, arguably the best art museum in the country.
 Consider booking an organized afternoon tour so you can quickly reach those sights in the suburbs.
 These include Port Melbourne, St Kilda Beach, Brighton’s famous bathing boxes, and the Botanical Gardens.
 When you’re done, pay your respects over sunset at the Shrine of Remembrance.
 If you’re still feeling adventurous, zip to the top of Eureka Skydeck for a stellar night-time view.